mvieyrar/diplo-cloud-construsalesman-service/README.md

 This image is based on docker.io/aleviemk/construsalesman-app-user18

+The complete specification of the image that contains the application is in ./Dockerfile

-* Docker Hub image: docker pull aleviemk/construsalesman-app-user18:v7
+* Docker Hub image: docker pull aleviemk/construsalesman-app-user18:v11
 * Kubernetes deployment file: construsalesman-deployment.yaml
 * Kubernetes service file: construsalesman-service.yaml
 * Kubernetes ingress file: construsalesman-ingress.yaml